lopezdsr/sql-query/sqlref/sql_functions.md

 **Arguments:**

 <ul>
-<li>str - a string expression</li>
+<li>str - A string expression.</li>
 </ul>

-regexp - a string expression.
-The pattern string should be a Java regular expression.
+regexp - A string expression.
+The pattern string is a Java regular expression.

 String literals (including regex patterns) are unescaped in our SQL parser.
 For example, to match "\abc", a regular expression for <code>regexp</code> can be